yyjin97/RPI-OS-CFS-scheduler-/README.md

 Raspberry pi os with CFS(_Completely Fair Scheduler_), the default Linux scheduler.

-This code is the actual Linux source code analyzed and applied to the Raspberry Pi OS.
+This is an analysis of the actual Linux source code and applied to the Raspberry Pi OS.

 ## Getting started